Jklein64/bonk/README.md

 docker run -it --rm bonk bash
 ```

 Note that the `--rm` flag will delete the container after the command finishes!
-You should use mounted volumes in the container to persist data across commands.
+You should use [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/) to persist data across commands if not using a devcontainer (devcontainers will do their own thing to persist data).